 Once you have the simple batter ready to go, it’s time to bake this orange cranberry loaf!
 Make sure to preheat the oven first!
 I line an 8-inch loaf pan with parchment paper and spray the sides with a baking spray.
 You can also butter and flour the pan.

 Transfer the batter into the prepared pan, then bake for 50 to 60 minutes, or until a toothpick inserted into the center comes out clean.
 If you want even more cranberries, add a few berries onto the top before baking!
 Once the loaf is done baking, remove it from the pan and cool on a wire rack.

-Easy Orange Glaze
+Making the Easy Orange Glaze

 This cranberry bread is so delicious all on its own but even better with a simple orange glaze!
 This easy glaze comes together in minutes and it’s made with fresh orange juice and orange zest.
 I like to juice the orange I used for the orange zest earlier into a large bowl, then I add the confectioner’s sugar and orange zest.
 Feel free to add more sugar or more juice to get it to the consistency you like.